jonas8900/jonas8900/readme.md

-# Welcome to my coding journey: Exploring, Learning and Creating! 	👋
+# Thank you for visiting	👋

 I'm an aspiring web developer,